HappySeaFox/sail/README.md

 SAIL is written in pure C11 w/o using any third-party libraries (except for codecs).
 It also provides bindings to C++.

-### SAIL plugins
+### SAIL codecs

-SAIL plugins is the deepest level.
+SAIL codecs is the deepest level.
 This is a set of standalone, dynamically loaded codecs (SO on Linux and DLL on Windows).
 They implement actual decoding and encoding capabilities.
-End-users never work with plugins directly.
+End-users never work with codecs directly.
 They always use abstract, high-level APIs for that.

-Every plugin is accompanied with a so called plugin info (description) file which is just a plain text file.
+Every codec is accompanied with a so called codec info (description) file which is just a plain text file.
-It describes what the plugin can actually do: what pixel formats it can read and output, what compression types does it support, specifies a preferred output pixel format, and more.
+It describes what the codec can actually do: what pixel formats it can read and output, what compression types does it support, specifies a preferred output pixel format, and more.

-By default, SAIL loads plugins on demand.
-To preload them, use `sail_init_with_flags(SAIL_FLAG_PRELOAD_PLUGINS)`.
+By default, SAIL loads codecs on demand.
+To preload them, use `sail_init_with_flags(SAIL_FLAG_PRELOAD_CODECS)`.

 ### libsail-common

-libsail-common holds common data types (images, pixel formats, I/O abstractions etc.) and a small set of functions shared between SAIL plugins and the high-level APIs.
+libsail-common holds common data types (images, pixel formats, I/O abstractions etc.) and a small set of functions shared between SAIL codecs and the high-level APIs.

 ### libsail